icanzilb/MTTestSemaphore/README.md

 Clone this repo from [https://github.com/icanzilb/MTTestSemaphore](https://github.com/icanzilb/MTTestSemaphore) or download it as a zip file.

-Include the contents of the "**MTTestSemaphore**" sub-folder in your project - make sure that the **MTTestSemaphore** class is included in your Test target.
+Include the contents of the **MTTestSemaphore** sub-folder in your project - make sure that the **MTTestSemaphore** class is included in your Test target.

 How to use MTTestSemaphore in your unit tests